The model that we use everyday to interact with our "digital asset" is outdated.

-Just think about the last time you walked in a crowded place like a metro station… can you imagine all the work that your brain was doing subconsciously to anticipate other people moves and to predict the best path ?
-Now think about the last time you walked in a crowded place while texting… we really don’t want to waste all this precious subconscious power.
+Just think about the last time you walked in a crowded place like a metro station… can you imagine all the work that your brain was doing subconsciously to anticipate other people moves and to predict the best path?
+Now think about the last time you were using your phone and walking in a crowded place at the same time… we really don’t want to waste all this precious subconscious power.

 Of course, we still want to send messages, to know when is our next train, or what is the best way to go to our meeting… but we don’t really want to interact with products, we just want to consume services.

-We need something that will take care of most of our digital interactions in background, something that Marshall McLuhan could have described as an extension of our subconscious : a whole eco-system, with its own agents and rules that will help us to live in harmony with our new modern superpowers.
+We need something that will take care of most of our digital interactions in background, something that Marshall McLuhan could have described as an extension of our subconscious : an entire eco-system, with its own agents and rules that will help us to live in harmony with our new modern superpowers.